 Suzan Herskowitz was raised in The Bronx, New York.
 She is a graduate of the University of Texas at Arlington and Texas Tech University School of Law.
-Ms. Herskowitz has been specializing in wills, trusts, powers of attorney, medical directives, business formation and elder law for more than 25 years and is licensed in Virginia, West Virginia, Florida and Texas.
-She has been a resident of Frederick County, Virginia since 2000.
+Ms. Herskowitz has been focusing in wills, trusts, powers of attorney, medical directives, business formation and elder law for more than 25 years and is licensed in Virginia, West Virginia, Florida and Texas.
+I was a resident of Frederick County, Virginia from 2000 until February 2013 when I moved to the Historic District of the City of Winchester, Virginia.

 The Law Office of